Member Menu

 How to Organize Your Memoir: Four Ways

-Eventually, after you have written awhile, you will likely have amassed a number of vignettes, story segments, and stories and wonder about how to best organize them into a coherent and interesting memoir.
-You will likely want to make a statement, o create a bigger picture of your story.
+Do you wonder how best to organize your memoir?
+Eventually, after you have written awhile, you will likely have amassed a number of vignettes, story segments, and stories.
+You will want to organize your memoir to make a statement, a bigger picture.
+How will you do it?
+Below are four ideas for organizing your memoir. […]

 the role of passion in your memoir